tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 have significantly more impact than others.

-The question "how much did this weight contribute to the loss this round" is answered by the value of the grad of that weight---the first derivative.
+The question "how much did this weight contribute to the loss this round" is answered by the value of the grad (gradient) of that weight---the first derivative.
 The slope at a point.
 For example, in `y = mx + b`, the equation that describes a line, the derivative with respect to `x` is `m`, because the value of `x` is scaled by `m`.

 To compute the grad, you need to traverse backwards from the loss[^forward] to do something called reverse mode automatic differentiation (reverse mode AD).